braiddynamics/qbd-portal/docs/01-foundations/05-thermodynamics.md

 The proof relies on the combinatorial counting of connecting paths between vertices.
 In generic random graphs near the percolation threshold; paths loop back and reinforce one another; creating long-range order and diverging correlation lengths that span the entire system.
 However; the vacuum structure derived in Chapter $3$ (The Bethe Fragment) and enforced by Axiom $3$ remains locally tree-like and strictly acyclic.

 The prohibition of directed cycles forces causal influence to propagate unidirectionally; preventing the feedback loops that drive percolation.
 In a sparse regime; the number of paths of length $r$ grows insufficiently to overcome the probabilistic decay associated with traversing each link.
-This rigorously bounds the "sphere of influence" of any single event.
+This bounds the "sphere of influence" of any single event.
 The vacuum effectively remains **sub-percolating**: influences damp out exponentially before they can span the system.
 This stability against runaway connectivity forms the bedrock of the manifold structure; without this correlation decay; the graph would collapse into a highly connected "small world" network where every point is adjacent to every other point; effectively destroying the dimensionality and locality required for physics.
 :::

 ### 5.1.4 Proof: Extensive Entropy {#5.1.4}